 Required for all applicants

-Contact your school to have them send your official grade report containing (a minimum of) your most recent two years of study.
+Contact your school to have them send your official grade report containing (a minimum of) your most recent three years of study.
 If you have attended more than one school in the last three years, submit transcripts from all institutions.

 Study Abroad & Exchange students are required to submit only college transcripts.

 For more information, see the transcripts and transfer credit information below.
 Send all official transcripts to the following address:

 Official email transcripts can be submitted directly to your admissions counselor or to the general admissions email address. email@example.com